sara-nl/color-information/README.md

  --deploy_samples 100
 ```

-- This will evaluate the checkpoint in experiments/test/models for 100 samples, and save visualisations in `experiments/test`.
+- This will evaluate the checkpoint with 1 worker nodes with 4 GPU 's in experiments/test/models for 100 samples, and save visualisations in `experiments/test`.

 ### Pretrained Checkpoints
 - See folder `checkpoints/` for pretrained checkpoints on CAMELYON17 medical center_[0 - 4]